charlesxucheng/aws-study-notes/ec2.md

 * ENA - Enhanced network performance, for supported instance types
 * EFA - For HPC and MPI ML use cases, for all instance types

+* Public IP - lost when the instance is stopped.
+No charge.
+Cannot be moved between instances
+* Pricvate IP - Retained when the instance is stopped
+* Elastic IP - Static public IP address.
+Chargeable.
+Can move between instances and ENAs

+IGW performs NAT between private IP and public IP